RSS Feed

 Talland Bay – and Allhays

-From Warren Hill, we drive down narrow, then narrower, then even narrower lanes with high hedgerows.
-Through tiny villages and hamlets we drive and through some of the loveliest countryside (Dorset) which is every bit as delightful as the Cotswolds.
-We drive all the way to Looe, then we find Allhays on Talland Bay.
-It is an absolutely beautiful, elegant and charming B&B overlooking the Cornish coast.
-What a view from our bedroom window – unbelievable!
+From Warren Hill, we drove down narrow, then narrower, then even narrower lanes with high hedgerows.
+Through tiny villages and hamlets we drove and through some of the loveliest countryside (Dorset) which is every bit as delightful as the Cotswolds.
+We drove all the way to Looe, and then found Allhays on Talland Bay.

 Beautiful Allhays B&B in Talland Bay

-Allhays is a very lovely B&B off the beaten path <it has since closed>.
-Situated on Talland Bay, between Looe and Polperro, it’s cream-colored stone outside, with bushes heavy with hydrangeas surrounding it.
-The interior living room (for guests) has two lovely cream colored, soft chenille sofas, and the whole house has the French touch, with patterned draperies, beautiful pictures, and the woodwork painted in heavy high gloss cream.
-The carpet is cream bordering on ecru up the stairs.
-Annie, (one of our hosts, and French), has placed a fresh yellow rose in our lovely bedroom on the second story.
-The bedroom overlooks the lawn in back which leads to the view of the cliffs and then the sparkling sea.
+Allhays was a very lovely B&B off the beaten path <and I am very sorry to say it has since closed>.
+Situated on Talland Bay, between Looe and Polperro, its cream-colored stone glowed in the late afternoon light, and its bushes were heavy with hydrangeas surrounding it.
+The interior living room (for guests) had two lovely cream colored, soft chenille sofas, and the whole house had the French touch, with patterned draperies, beautiful pictures, and the woodwork painted in heavy high gloss cream.
+The carpet was cream bordering on ecru up the stairs.
+Annie, (one of our hosts, and French), had placed a fresh yellow rose in our lovely bedroom on the second story.
+The bedroom overlooked the lawn in back which led to the view of the cliffs and then the sparkling sea.

-Our bathroom is the size of a pea.
+Our bathroom was the size of a pea.

-When we are ready for dinner, Diane cannot find the car keys.
-After frantically checking the car and the trail back to our room, and looking under the bed, in her backpack and various pockets, they turn up in her purse.
-Hmmmm.
+When we were ready for dinner, Diane could not find the car keys.
+After frantically checking the car and the trail back to our room, and looking under the bed, in her backpack and various pockets, they turned up in her purse.
+And so it goes….

 Onward to dinner in Polperro.
 Yum-o.
-The loo has toilet seats of fish embedded in plastic.
-Back in the car on the way back to Allhays, we miss the turn in the very dark road, drive all the way to Looe and back before we finally find our turn.
+(The loo had toilet seats of fish embedded in plastic.)
+Back in the car on the way back to Allhays, we missed the turn in the very dark road, drove all the way to Looe and back before we finally found Allhays.
 Talk about two tired girls…

 A tiny Polperro lane